Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 ### Customer situation

 Contoso Insurance (CI), is a multinational corporation, headquartered in Miami providing insurance solutions in North America, Europe, and Australia.
 Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
 CI manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
 These mobile agents are based all over the world and are residents of the region in which they work.
-Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.??
+Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.

-CI currently hosts their primary corporate systems at co-locations facilities within each geo-political region and manage all IT operations for the system.
+CI currently hosts their primary corporate systems at co-location facilities within each geo-political region and manage all IT operations for the system.
 These sites include Miami, London, and Sydney all of which are connected to the Internet and each other via a combination of VPNs and private WANs.

-CI is expecting significant growth within the United States and abroad---they foresee the need to scale their system, and their IT operations staff.
-"We are exploring a move to Microsoft Azure to simplify some of the operations management overhead and associated costs, beginning with their U.S. datacenter and then those in Europe and Australia", says Naomi Sharp, VP of Datacenters.
+CI is expecting significant growth within the United States and abroad.
+They foresee the need to scale their system, and their IT operations staff.
+"We are exploring a move to Microsoft Azure to simplify some of the operations management overhead and associated costs, beginning with our U.S. datacenter followed by those in Europe and Australia", says Liz Simmons, VP of Datacenters.
 Given CI's international footprint, they need to be operational 24x7.
 As such they have concerns about how they will address business continuity and disaster recovery (BCDR), in their move to the cloud.

 CI has completed a cloud assessment of their applications and have classified their target applications into three types that they wish to focus on for their implementation of Azure BCDR technologies:

-**Workgroup Applications:** These are typically smaller applications that run on a single VMs and are used by 25 or fewer employees.
-These applications have been developed locally by the Regional IT team and are based on Linux, Apache, PHP, and MySQL (LAMP).
+**Workgroup Applications:** These are typically smaller applications that run on a single VM and are used by 25 or fewer employees.
+These applications have been developed locally by the Regional IT teams and are based on Linux, Apache, PHP, and MySQL (LAMP).
 These applications are important to the various business units and need to be managed and require backup but won't need mission-critical failover capabilities.
 The primary concern is how to migrate these applications as quickly as possible to Azure with minimal downtime.

 **Enterprise Applications:** The applications in this classification are mission critical to the business and have been developed using ASP.NET and SQL Server Enterprise over many years.
 They are deployed using Windows Clustering and SQL Always On Availability Groups (AOG), to ensure failover of databases during an outage.
 These applications are running in the various datacenters around the world but currently, have no DR capabilities.
 They are backed up using a third-party software with a mix of online disk backup and ultimately then archived to tape and sent offsite for storage.
 Given their status as core to the business, they require complex DR failover and failback capabilities whether they are running in an Azure region or one of the colocation facilities.
-"There is critical concern about the Miami datacenter given how hurricane-prone the area is and the intensity of the storms which could cause outages lasting weeks," says Adam Brooks Director of Continuity of Business (COB).
+"There is critical concern about the Miami datacenter given how hurricane-prone the area is and the intensity of the storms which could cause outages lasting weeks," says Clifton Quinlan Director of Continuity of Business (COB).
 "With only a few months until the next hurricane season, we need to get these applications protected in Azure.
 Some will be migrated immediately, and others will need to be extended to failover to the cloud but will need to allow for failback to the on-premises."

 **Global, Mobile, and API Web Applications:** CI has leveraged their experience with ASP.NET and SQL Server to build applications that are Azure PaaS ready.
 These applications primarily service their external customers and the mobile agents.
 These include applications for consumers and their employees in the field dealing with claims.
 "We have prototyped these applications in Azure App Services and SQL Database with success but need a plan for how they will be implemented for high-availability and automatic failover," says Mrs. Kamakshi.
 "These applications are global, so we want to make sure that they are distributed around the world and that users will be directed to the closest point of presence (POP) but will never get an error if there is a local issue."

 ### Customer needs

 1. CI needs to automate their backup and recovery of their solutions, not just individual components.
 They need a strategy not just point solutions.
 They are still backing up to tape and want to modernize this approach.
 The COB team is demanding that the recovery be testable before an event occurs.